dhruvparekh01/COMP3717_Term_Project/README.txt

 	-According to https://stackoverflow.com/questions/5205650/geocoder-getfromlocation-throws-ioexception-on-android-emulator
 	This is an emulator only error.
-	-This error did not occur when tested on a physical Samsung Galaxy S7 -Upon initial install, the emulator may set the Google HQ as the users location despite having set the location in the options.
-This is an emulator issue, and can be resolved by closing the app entirely then restarting the app.
+	-This error did not occur when tested on a physical Samsung Galaxy S7 -Upon initial install, the emulator may crash when searching for a destination.
+This can be avoided by closing the app entirely once it first opens, then restarting the app.
-    -This error did not occur when tested on a physical Samsung Galaxy S7 -This project was made using Android Studio 3.6.2
+	-This only occurs on the first run after installation -This project was made using Android Studio 3.6.2